Feddas/Rapunzel/ReadMe.md

 # Requirements to build

-Include the 2D standard assets: "Assets" menu => "Import Package..." => "2D"
+1. Include the 2D standard assets: "Assets" menu => "Import Package..." => "2D"
+2. (optional) Import RepunzelLfs.unitypackage into the project to get additional scenes to work.
+This *.unitypackage can be found on the Releases page.

 # How to use Inventory.cs